Dunn-Martin leads FGCU against North Alabama after 22-point game | WTOP News

 BOTTOM LINE: FGCU hosts the North Alabama Lions after Tavian Dunn-Martin scored 22 points in FGCU’s 77-68 victory against the Lipscomb Bisons.

-The Eagles are 10-3 in home games.
-FGCU is second in the ASUN scoring 76.8 points while shooting 44.8% from the field.
+The Eagles have gone 10-3 in home games.
+FGCU scores 76.8 points while outscoring opponents by 3.5 points per game.

-The Lions are 2-8 in conference play.
-North Alabama ranks second in the ASUN with 10.2 offensive rebounds per game led by Damien Forrest averaging 2.0.
+The Lions are 2-8 against conference opponents.
+North Alabama ranks third in the ASUN giving up 65.3 points while holding opponents to 40.6% shooting.

-The Eagles and Lions face off Wednesday for the first time in ASUN play this season.
+The Eagles and Lions square off Wednesday for the first time in ASUN play this season.

 TOP PERFORMERS: Dunn-Martin is averaging 20.4 points and 6.1 assists for the Eagles.
-Caleb Catto is averaging 1.8 made 3-pointers over the last 10 games for FGCU.
+Kevin Samuel is averaging 12.2 points, 11.3 rebounds and 3.2 blocks over the past 10 games for FGCU.

-Daniel Ortiz is shooting 38.5% and averaging 12.0 points for the Lions.
-Jamari Blackmon is averaging 11.7 points over the last 10 games for North Alabama.
+Daniel Ortiz averages 1.8 made 3-pointers per game for the Lions, scoring 12.0 points while shooting 35.0% from beyond the arc.
+Jamari Blackmon is shooting 38.7% and averaging 11.7 points over the past 10 games for North Alabama.

 LAST 10 GAMES: Eagles: 5-5, averaging 74.4 points, 34.6 rebounds, 15.3 assists, 5.7 steals and 4.4 blocks per game while shooting 43.3% from the field.
 Their opponents have averaged 76.9 points per game.